-DIAA Legal is the Freedom from Discrimination, Harassment, and Retaliation Sex and Sexual Violence policy for employees This policy addresses employee complaints of sex and gender discrimination, sexual harassment, sexual violence, and retaliation.
+DIAA Legal is the Freedom from Discrimination, Harassment, and Retaliation Sex and Sexual Violence policy for employees This policy addresses employee complaints of sex and gender discrimination, sexual harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking, and retaliation.
 For legally referenced material relating to this subject matter.
-For sex discrimination, sexual harassment, sexual violence, and retaliation targeting students, see FFDA Legal and the Title IX Interim Policy.
+For complaints of sex discrimination, sexual harassment, sexual violence, sexual assault, dating violence, domestic violence, stalking, and retaliation targeting students, see https://pol.tasb.org/PolicyOnline/PolicyDetails?key=1097&code=FFDA#localTabContent.
 When an incident report is received, it is routed to the Title IX Coordinator or designee and then reviewed to determine jurisdiction, and the applicable policy.